sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ###Require the libraries

-Once you import jQuery, Underscore, and Bootstrap the resulting html file should look similar to:
+Once you import jQuery, Underscore, and Bootstrap, the resulting html file should look similar to the following (Remember: Order matters!):

 ```html
 <!DOCTYPE html>